lzpreslav/youtubedl-material-stack/README.md

 # youtubedl-material-stack

-[YoutubeDL-Material](https://github.com/Tzahi12345/YoutubeDL-Material) stack used for self-hosting services.
-Setup towards using Traefik as reverse proxy and
+[YoutubeDL-Material](https://github.com/Tzahi12345/YoutubeDL-Material) stack used for self-hosting a youtube-dl Web UI.
+Setup towards using Traefik as reverse proxy and JSON file as a database.

 Required ENV vars with their description: